kevinburke/public-comments/README.md

 - I would rather deal with an X crisis (parking, traffic, zucchini) than a housing crisis.

 - Building infill housing close to transit is good for the environment.
+Dense housing uses less water; SF County has lowest per-person water use in the state.
+See [water-usage.md][water-usage].

 - The fastest growing cities in the Bay Area are [Brentwood, Gilroy, Rio Vista, all out in the suburbs][sprawl], all single family homes with lawns, mostly